teddyful/teddy-releaser/README.md

 ## <a name="introduction"></a>1.
 Introduction

-The Teddy releaser app creates the archive (.zip and .tgz) and checksum (SHA-256) files that must be attached to an official release of <a href="https://github.com/teddyful/teddy" target="_blank">Teddy</a>.
+The Teddy releaser app runs all tests and then creates the archive (.zip and .tgz) and checksum (SHA-256) files that must be attached to an official release of <a href="https://github.com/teddyful/teddy" target="_blank">Teddy</a>.

 <p align="right"><a href="#readme-top">Back to Top &#9650;</a></p>